 If you primarily want to use your travel guitar for camping, one of the acoustic models might serve you best.
 To my way of thinking, the less complicated something is the less of a chance it has of getting destroyed when you're off in the wilderness.

-If you think you might want to take your travel guitar onstage, my choice would be the Yamaha Silent Guitar.
-It has a useable preamp, and a very cool look.
+If you think you might want to take your travel guitar onstage, my choice would be the Yamaha Silent Guitar on the acoustic side.
+It has a useable preamp and a very cool look.

 Good luck choosing the best travel guitar for you!

 Guitar Gopher (author) on October 11, 2014: